Havre – Great Falls

 Great Falls (pop.
-59,178) is the largest city in north-central Montana.
-Most people who live in the region go to Great Falls for shopping.
-Holiday Village, the main mall in Great Falls, with over 80 stores, is located south of the downtown area on 10th Avenue South.
+58,701) is the largest city in north-central Montana.
+Many people who live in the area go to Great Falls for shopping and entertainment.
+Downtown Great Falls is a first-stop for any visit to this wonderful city.

 The Lewis and Clark National Historic Trail Interpretive Center is a don’t miss attraction in Great Falls.
 The center sits on a bluff overlooking the Missouri River.
 It is near the great falls of the Missouri where Lewis and Clark took eleven days to make the 16-mile portage around five separate falls on the river in 1805.
 The center has numerous exhibits which describe the expedition’s journey up the Missouri River and on to the Pacific Ocean.

-Great Falls has many good dining spots.
-JB’s Resturant offers family dining and is near major shopping areas and the city’s main mall.
+JB’s Restaurant is a family dining place near major shopping areas and the city’s main mall.
 JB’s fresh strawberry pie served with whipped cream is great!

 Steak and seafood lovers head for Eddies Supper Club.
 On Friday and Saturday nights, patrons enjoy the music around Eddies’ famous piano bar.
 The Sip-N-Dip Lounge is another hot spot in Great Falls.
 Sandwiches are wunderbar and a reasonable price at Wheat Montana Bakery & Deli.

 Choteau, Montana (pop.
-1,686) is located on U.S. Highway 89, about 52 miles northwest of Great Falls on U.S Highway 89.
+1,686) is on U.S. Highway 89, about 52 miles northwest of Great Falls.
 Choteau is ideally situated along U. S. Highway 287, the north-south route connecting Yellowstone National park with Glacier National Park.
 Choteau’s charm lies in its location, only 26 miles from the Rocky Mountains.
-The landscape is home to mountain goats, big horn sheep, coyotes, mule deer, and smaller mammals.
+The mountain and prairie landscape is home to mountain goats, big horn sheep, coyotes, mule deer, and smaller mammals.

-Some of the most rugged and beautiful scenery in the West is found along the Missouri River, downstream from the town of Fort Benton (pop.
+Some of the most rugged and beautiful scenery in the West is found along the Missouri River, downstream from Fort Benton (pop.
 1,456).
 Magnificent towering sandstone cliffs and deep canyons border the river.
 Segments of the river are known as the White Cliffs region and the Missouri River Breaks.
 Kayaking and Canoeing are favorite activities along this stretch of the river.
 The federal government recently designated this area as the Upper Missouri Breaks National Monument.
 The wildness and solitude of the Missouri River make a float trip on the river an event long remembered.

 Havre (pop.
 9,846) is a small town on U.S. Highway 2.
 The city is near Canada and the Canadian provinces of Saskatchewan and Alberta.
 Visitors to this area of Montana enjoy water sports and fishing for northern pike and walleyes on the Fresno Reservoir, a lake created by a dam on the Milk River.
 The Bearpaw Mountains, a small mountain range south of Havre, are another popular destination.
 An important historic site is the Bear Paw Battlefield, southeast of Havre.
-In 1877, Chief Joseph and his small band of Nez Perce Indians waged a futile battle with the U.S. Calvary.
-Nice lodging is offered by the Quality Inn (406) 265-6711 (GPS map) in Havre.
+In 1877, Chief Joseph and his small band of Nez Perce Indians waged a futile battle with the U.S. Cavalry.
+Nice lodging is offered by the Quality Inn (406) 265-6711 in Havre.

-Fort Peck Lake is the major attraction in northeast Montana.
+Fort Peck Lake is the major draw in northeast Montana.
 The lake was created in the 1930s when the U.S. Army Corps of Engineers built Ft.
 Peck Dam on the Missouri River near Glasgow (pop.
 3,364).
 Today, Fort Peck Lake is a huge reservoir extending some 130 miles upstream from the dam.
 Fort Peck Lake is a hot spot for sport fishing, camping, boating and other outdoor activities.
 Salmon, walleye, lake trout, smallmouth bass, and rainbow trout are abundant in the lake.
 Charlie Long, a guide for Elk River Outfitters, in Fort Peck, helps fishermen find and land the big ones.

-Copyright © 2017 John Sandy
+© 2022 John Sandy